braincore/pid-rs/README.md

 let mut pid = Pid::new(15.0, 100.0);
 pid.p(10.0, 100.0);

-// Input a mesurement with an error of 5.0 from our setpoint let output = pid.next_control_output(10.0);
+// Input a measurement with an error of 5.0 from our setpoint let output = pid.next_control_output(10.0);

 // Show that the error is correct by multiplying by our kp